tinotenda-alfaneti/rebalancer-operator/docs/README.md

 helm install rebalancer charts/rebalancer --create-namespace --namespace rebalancer-system
 ```

+Set `samples.workloadSLO.enabled=true` and/or `samples.nodeClass.enabled=true` to have Helm install the bundled guardrail resources instead of applying the sample manifests manually.
+Their fields (namespace, labels, weight, etc.) are exposed under the same `samples.*` keys in `values.yaml`.

 The operator defaults to dry-run mode.
 Flip `spec.dryRun` to `false` in the `RebalancePolicy` to enable real evictions.
 The `policy.selectorLabel` ensures only opt-in workloads (`rebalancer=ok`) are eligible.

 ## Metrics